marin-community/marin/tests/snapshots/expected/dbrx.md

+# Introducing DBRX: A New State-of-the-Art Open LLM | Databricks

 Today, we are excited to introduce DBRX, an open, general-purpose LLM created by Databricks.
 Across a range of standard benchmarks, DBRX sets a new state-of-the-art for established open LLMs.
 Moreover, it provides the open community and enterprises building their own LLMs with capabilities that were previously limited to closed model APIs; according to our measurements, it surpasses GPT-3.5, and it is competitive with Gemini 1.0 Pro.
 It is an especially capable code model, surpassing specialized models like CodeLLaMA-70B on programming, in addition to its strength as a general-purpose LLM.

 This state-of-the-art quality comes with marked improvements in training and inference performance.
 DBRX advances the state-of-the-art in efficiency among open models thanks to its fine-grained mixture-of-experts (MoE) architecture.
 Inference is up to 2x faster than LLaMA2-70B, and DBRX is about 40% of the size of Grok-1 in terms of both total and active parameter-counts.
 When hosted on Mosaic AI Model Serving, DBRX can generate text at up to 150 tok/s/user.
 Our customers will find that training MoEs is also about 2x more FLOP-efficient than training dense models for the same final model quality.
 End-to-end, our overall recipe for DBRX (including the pretraining data, model architecture, and optimization strategy) can match the quality of our previous-generation MPT models with nearly 4x less compute.